 Be aware that manual removal does come with its risks.
 If you choose the wrong program, such as an operating system program, you could make your computer inoperable.
 Always select the option to hide system programs and do a search for the name online before deleting anything completely.

 The Best Antivirus to Protect you from Spyware

 An antivirus is a great way to stop spyware from getting hold of your computer and stealing your information.
 While even a free security solution is better than nothing, it’s best to choose one that provides real-time monitoring, specific detection, and removal options for spyware so you can be sure you’re 100% protected.

-Are you on the lookout for a good antivirus solution to protect you from spyware, adware and other malware?
-Our experts have tested out 47 of the antiviruses available on the market.
+Are you on the lookout for a good antivirus solution to protect you from spyware, adware, and other malware?
+Our experts have tested all of the popular antiviruses available on the market.
 Take a look at our top 10 recommendations.

 Prevent Spyware & Protect your Data

 As we’ve mentioned above, the very best protection against spyware is not letting it get onto your device in the first place.
 But quite often, it’s already too late for prevention and you need to focus instead on removing the threat from your computer either manually or by using software.

 Either way, now that you’re aware of the threats of spyware, the solution is the same: follow these steps to prevent an infection in the future and, if you are infected, remove it quickly and efficiently using a good security solution.